Moshiur-Rahman-Faisal/Alternative-non-BERT-model-choices-for-the-textual-classification/README.md

 ## Referance

-#### Read the paper for more details.

-[Alternative non-BERT model choices for the textual classification in low-resource languages and environments](https://aclanthology.org/2022.deeplo-1.20) (Mustavi Maheen et al., DeepLo 2022)
+#### Read the paper for more details: [Alternative non-BERT model choices for the textual classification in low-resource languages and environments](https://aclanthology.org/2022.deeplo-1.20) (Mustavi Maheen et al., DeepLo 2022)